wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Cache objects are not always connected by point-to-point regular links of type `class Link`.
 Instead, they are connected by `class MemLink` objects or its derivations, which may provide some routing capabilities based on address ranges and interleaving.
-In this article, we mainly focus on `class MemLink` itself, which still provides the abstraction of a point-to-point communication link, and is simply just a wrapping layer over `class Link`.
+In this section, we mainly focus on `class MemLink` itself, which still provides the abstraction of a point-to-point communication link, and is simply just a wrapping layer over `class Link`.

 `class MemLink` is defined in file `memLink.h/cc`, which itself is derived from `class MemLinkBase`, defined in